Can I get a passport with a criminal record in Australia?

 Australian Capital Territory Recording Laws

-Australian Capital Territory is considered an all party consent state with a few very important caveats.
-The territory’s Listening Devices Act 1992 states that it is illegal to record a private conversation unless you have the consent of all parties.
-You may also record the conversation if: The recording of the private conversation is unintentional. … Read more
+The Australian Capital Territory (ACT) is classified as an all party consent jurisdiction with several important exceptions.
+The territory’s Listening Devices Act 1992 establishes that it is generally illegal to record a private conversation unless you have the consent of all parties involved.
+Unlike Queensland, Victoria, and the Northern Territory, which allow one party consent … Read more

 Northern Territory Recording Laws